 The Doha Round in 2001 pressed on developing countries to liberalize these areas so that developing nations could more easily enter the stream of international trade.
-While Article 20 of GATT provided for religious and health, and safety reasons, this is not permitted to be used as a restraint of trade methodology.
+While Article 20 of GATT provided for religious, health, and safety reasons, this is not permitted to be used as a restraint of trade methodology.

 Challenges during the Doha Round included agricultural subsidies offered by developed nations, particularly the EU.
-While the EU was a major driver to the Doha (Development) Round of GATT talks, they wanted to ensure that these traditionally protected industries retained their preeminent position within the trade environment.
+While the EU was a significant driver to the Doha (Development) Round of GATT talks, they wanted to ensure that these traditionally protected industries retained their preeminent position within the trade environment.

 Punta del Este Declaration

 In 1986, at the start of the Uruguay Round, the contracting parties made the Punta del Este Declaration, calling on agricultural trade reform.
 It was a modest effort to begin to address agricultural trade issues.
 The goals were threefold:

 - Improve market access through the removal of trade barriers

 - Improve the competitive environment through the reduction of subsidies

 - Minimize the effects of sanitary and phytosanitary regulations on restraint of trade